 It is also very simple.
-As my feelings, It has high sensitivity more than the transistors, and with great high accuracy.
+In my opinion, it has higher sensitivity and greater accuracy than the transistor alternatives.

-I called this project in another word, Night switch circuit using LDR.
+I called this project, in other words, a night switch circuit using LDR.

-This circuit we use the LDR acts as a light receiver from sunlight.
-Changing a resistance applied to any electronic components as we need them to use.
+In this circuit, we use the LDR as a light receiver from sunlight.
+And, changing its resistance to be applied to other components in the circuit as we need.

-It makes the voltage across the coil of the relay increase up gradually.
-Then, the relay contacts vibration and sparks corroded faster and crash eventually.
+It makes the voltage across the coil of the relay increase gradually.

 Recommended: Automatic night light circuit using SCR

 In summary, the circuit above should not really be used.
 Because of the transistor’s indecisiveness in driving the relay at a certain time.

 Instead of instantly turning on when the light level goes below some point and turning off when the light level reaches a certain point.

 There are good solutions to this.
 See the circuit below.